microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerplancontextcollection.md

 ## Properties
 Properties of an Open Type can be defined by the client.
 In this case, the client should use a distinctive identifier that represents the external context as the property name.
 The property values must be [plannerPlanContext](plannerPlanContext.md) objects.
 Based on OData, property names in Open Types cannot contain the following characters: `.`, `:`, `%` so they need to be encoded.
-Example is shown below.
 To remove an item in the favorites list, set the value of the property to `null`.
+An example json structure is available in [plannerPlan](plannerplan.md) topic.

 <!-- uuid: 8fcb5dbc-d5aa-4681-8e31-b001d5168d79